Empower teachers to teach sexuality education

 IN the past week, a teacher received backlash for allegedly making rape jokes while explaining sexual harassment.
-This issue has triggered police reports, a cascade of strong public reactions from citizens and the civil society, and an important question: Was the teacher well equipped to teach sexuality education in the first place?
+This issue has triggered police reports, a cascade of strong public reactions from citizens and civil societies, and an important question: Was the teacher well-equipped to teach sexuality education in the first place?

 To answer this question, we must understand the landscape of sexuality education in Malaysia and the challenges faced by teachers before turning to practical solutions.